jmsantander/sct-slowcontrol/README.md

 ## Compilation

-In the directory containing the slow control code on the server computer (and any other computer which will run the user interface), run `make`.
+In the directory containing the slow control code on the server computer, run `make slow_control_server`.

 In the directory containing the slow control code on the Raspberry Pi, run `make slow_control_pi`.

+In the directory containing the slow control code where the user interface will be used, run `make slow_control_interface`.

-To remove all compiled code, run `make clean`.
+To compile all code, run `make`, to recompile run `make all`, and to remove all compiled code, run `make clean`.

 ## Use

-First, on the server computer, run `./slow_control_server` and enter the MySQL database username and password.
+First, on the server computer, run `./slow_control_server [db_host] [db_username] [db_password]`.
 The database must have been set up previously.

-Next, on the Pi, run `./slow_control_pi [hostname]` where [hostname] is the host address.
+Next, on the Pi, run `./slow_control_pi [hostname]` where [hostname] is the host address where the server program is running.

-To open and use the user interface, run `./slow_control_interface [hostname]` where [hostname] is again the host address, and enter commands on the command line.
+To open and use the user interface, run `./slow_control_interface [hostname]` where [hostname] is again the host address for the server program, and enter commands on the command line.

 ## Available Commands